 • Exposure to violence, including homicide and sexual assaults

-• Alcohol poisoning deaths in the case of very high blood-alcohol levels
+• Death due to alcohol poisoning from very high blood-alcohol levels

-Binge drinking is associated with increased risk of unintended pregnancy.
+Binge drinking is associated with an increased risk of unintended pregnancy.
 [1] [2]

 Binge drinkers are also more likely to engage in unplanned sex, which increases the risk of contracting HIV and other sexually transmitted diseases.

-Binge drinkers experience increased risk of assault, getting into fights, and suffering physical injuries, making them more exposed to health complications in general.
-Alcohol has been demonstrated to be a factor in fatal non-traffic accidents, such as homicides, accidental injuries, and suicide.
+Binge drinkers experience increased risks of assault, getting into fights, and suffering physical injuries, putting them at risk of serious health complications.
+Alcohol is frequently a contributing factor in fatal non-traffic accidents, such as homicides, accidental injuries, and suicide.
 [3]

-Alcohol may increase the risk of stillbirths and miscarriages in pregnant women.
+Alcohol can increase the risk of stillbirths and miscarriages in pregnant women.
 Drinking during pregnancy can lead to fetal alcohol spectrum disorders (FASDs).
-These is no specific medical test used in diagnosing FASDs, and so doctors will look for a combination of distinctive facial features, below-average height or weight, and central nervous system issues in deciding whether it may be present.
-Physical and mental issues for the child will vary in severity, and could include coordination issues, learning difficulties, attention difficulties, speech and language problems, vision and hearing impairment, poor sleeping as a child, and issues with the heart, bones, and kidneys.
+These is no specific medical test to diagnose FASDs, and so doctors look for a combination of distinctive facial features, below-average height or weight, and central nervous system issues in deciding whether it may be present.
+Physical and mental issues in the child can vary in severity, but may include coordination issues, learning difficulties, attention difficulties, speech and language problems, vision and hearing impairment, poor sleeping as a child, and issues with the heart, bones, and kidneys.
 [4]

-Alcohol is also a contributing factor to road accidents, which is why most legislators around the world have introduced some forms of restriction on driving while under the influence.
-One study [5] in New Zealand found that young people who drink and drive had a 2.6 times higher rate of active traffic accidents than those who did not.
+Alcohol is also a contributing factor in road accidents, which is why most legislators around the world have introduced some forms of restriction on driving while under the influence.
+One study [5] in New Zealand found that young people who drink and drive have a 2.6 times higher rate of traffic accidents compared to those who did not drink.

 Long-term effects